justeat/gulp-build-fozzie/README.md

   Default: `'img'`

-  Name of the directory that your image files are kept.
+  Name of the directory where your image files are kept.

   Processed image files will be placed inside a directory with the same name.